Inland harbour dues

 New: Automatic Statement for push barges equipped with a tracker

-With effect from 1 June 2020, customers with push barges equipped with a tracker can file their statements automatically.
+Customers with push barges equipped with a tracker can file their statements automatically.
 Customers conclude a data contract with Port of Amsterdam for this purpose.
 The staying times for push barges equipped with a tracker are settled according to an hourly tariff.

 New: User management in Inland Harbour Dues application